 Single pumping type devices can be used to express milk from only one breast at a time.
-Manual and most of the battery-powered pumps are single pumping types.
+Manual and most battery-powered pumps are single-pumping types.

 Double pumping type devices are designed to express milk from both breasts simultaneously.
 These consist of two breast shields (also called flanges) with tubing connecting to the container.
-Most electric breast pumps are double pumping type.
+Most electric breast pumps are double pumping-type devices.

-Though all types of breast pumps might work, we will be focusing on manual breast pumps in this post.
+Though all types of breast pumps might suit, we will be focusing on manual breast pumps in this post.

 Any basic manual breast pump consists of the following parts:

 - Breast shield/flange: A cone-shaped cup meant for fitting over the nipple and the areola.

 - Pump: The component that creates a vacuum to express or extract the milk from the nipple.
 The pump can either be directly attached to the breast shield or through a plastic tube.

 - Container: Collects the extracted milk.
 It can be either a bottle or a bag.

-Things To Remember When Buying A Manual Breast Pump
+What Should You Look For When Buying A Manual Breast Pump?

 You can rely on this checklist while buying a manual breast pump.